buche/leaflet-openweathermap/README.md

 ## Demo

-An example map using many features of this library can be seen at http://openweathermap.map.comlu.com/ .
+An example map using many features of this library can be seen at http://openweathermap.map.comlu.com/ (which is an alias for http://map.comlu.com/openweathermap/ ).
 Its "Wind Rose" overlay is an example of a user defined marker to give you an idea what can be achieved by user defined functions for markers.
 This map is available in the example directory.